micro-analytics/micro-analytics-cli/README.md

 # `micro-analytics`

-Public analytics as a Node.js microservice.
+Public analytics as a Node.js microservice, no sysadmin experience required.

-With less than 100 lines of code this service is the smallest analytics you'll ever need.
-It does nothing except count the views of something and making the views accessible via an API.
+A tiny analytics server with less than 100 lines of code, easy to run and hack around on.
+It does one thing, and it does it well: count the views of something and making the views publicly accessible via an API.

-(there is currently no frontend to display pretty graphs, feel free to build one!)
+(there is currently no frontend to display pretty graphs, feel free to build one yourself!)

-## Built with

-- [`micro`](https://github.com/zeit/micro) to create the service.
-- [`flat-file-db`](https://github.com/mafintosh/flat-file-db) to store the data. (and [`promise`](https://github.com/then/promise) to promisify `flat-file-db`)

 ## Setup